sleutho/tcl/README.md

-# Tcl Language Support for Visual Studio Code
+# Tcl language support for Visual Studio Code

-This extension adds language support for the Tcl (Tool Command Language).
-Including so far
+This extension adds language support for the Tcl:

 - Colorization
 - Snippets